Dependency Injection

 Problem

-The main AddOcelot method adds Newtonsoft JSON services by the AddNewtonsoftJson extension method in default builder (AddDefaultAspNetServices method).
-The AddNewtonsoftJson method calling was introduced in old .NET and Ocelot releases which was necessary when Microsoft did not launch the System.Text.Json library, but now it affects normal use, so we have an intention to solve the problem.
+The main AddOcelot method adds Newtonsoft JSON services using the AddNewtonsoftJson extension method in the default builder (AddDefaultAspNetServices method).
+The AddNewtonsoftJson method was introduced in earlier .NET and Ocelot releases, which was necessary before Microsoft launched the System.Text.Json library.
+However, it now affects normal use, so we intend to solve the problem.

-Modern JSON services out of the box will help to configure JSON settings by the JsonSerializerOptions property for JSON formatters during (de)serialization.
+Modern JSON services out of the box will help configure JSON settings using the JsonSerializerOptions property for JSON formatters during (de)serialization.

 Solution